What is a Lifting Magnet?

 A lifting magnet is a manual device and can be operated by a single person; they are able to create an extremely powerful magnetic field enabling it to grab the steel securely.
 However the steel must be clean and smooth for the optimum secure hold; if the steel is rough, dirty or badly machined, or even covered in paint or dust, then this can cause air gaps where the magnet will not hold, even if small these air gaps will have a significant effect on the magnetic force and so will be reduced.

-Full contact with the steel surface is necessary, so for poor surfaces, air gaps and other factors; the lifting capacity will need to be reduced.
+A magnetic lifter requires full contact with the steel surface, so for poor surfaces, air gaps and other factors; the lifting capacity will need to be reduced.

 The thickness of the steel plate also needs to be thought about as some magnets have a minimum thickness that they can safely lift.